scttfrdmn/aws-101-for-tranium/README.md

 #### Setting Up the Monitor

 1. Download the monitoring scripts:
-   - `trainium-monitor.sh` - The main monitoring script
+   - `trainium-monitor.sh` - The main monitoring script that monitors both CPU and Trainium chip usage
    - `setup-cron-monitor.sh` - Script to set up the cron job

 2. Make the scripts executable: